dzhavat/dzhavat.github.io/_posts/2020-01-03-getting-started-with-contributing-to-rxjs-docs.md

 ---
 layout: post
 title: Getting started with contributing to RxJS docs
-last_updated: 2020-03-18
+last_updated: 2020-04-26
 ---

 I use RxJS a lot during my work.
-One great place to learn more about it is, of course, the [official docs](https://rxjs.dev/).
+The [official docs](https://rxjs.dev/) are a great place to learn more about it.
 I visit them multiple times a day to look up things.
 This includes stuff like operators, Observable creation functions, descriptions, marble diagrams, signatures, examples and so on.
 The examples in particular are quite useful because they help me understand how something is working in practice.

 By looking at all that content, I sometimes notice small things that can be improved.
 It might be a missing dot, a typo, a duplicated word, an outdated example, an extra import, you name it.

 I call these “small opportunities”.
 They give me a reason to get involved with the project and give something back to the community.
-Sending a fix takes just a few minutes but it improves the state of the docs for everyone.
+Sending a fix takes a few minutes but it improves the state of the docs for everyone.
 And I certainly feel happy when my pull request (PR) gets merged!

 Are you motivated to contribute to RxJS, but feel overwhelmed by it and don’t know where to start?
 The docs are a good place.
 Have you come across something recently that caught your attention?
 Maybe that’s your “small opportunity”!
 Did you consider sending a fix?
 If not immediately then later, when you have a few spare minutes.
 It doesn’t take long.